USS John S McCain collision: Some remains found, says US Navy commander

 Speaking at a press conference at Changi Naval Base on Tuesday evening, Adm Swift said it is "premature" to tell how many bodies were found in the USS John S McCain.

-He added that the US Navy is in the process of transferring a body reported by the Malaysian Navy to identify if it is one of the 10 missing soldiers.
+He added that the US Navy is in the process of transferring a body reported by the Malaysian Navy to see if it is one of the 10 missing sailors.

 On the cause of collisions involving US Navy vessels, Adm Swift said there are "no indications of cyber interference as yet".